blackhydrogen/Team210217/api_reference.md

 Response:
 ```
 {
+	success: <boolean: true if the request was completed, false otherwise>
+	errorMessage: <string: error message if success == false>
 	accountType: <string: "patron" or "entrepreneur">,
 	username: <string: username (email) entered by user>,
 	name: <string: company name for "entrepreneur", name for "patron">,